 In the United Kingdom, reportedly most polished concrete floors fail the government-backed, long-accepted minimum of a wet Pendulum Test Value of 36.
 The British multinational DIY and home improvement retailing company B&Q have stopped polishing their polished concrete floors.
 Mitchells & Butlers, who own more than 1700 pubs, stopped using polished concrete (as well as polished terrazzo).
 London Underground is no longer installing polished concrete flooring.

-Over the past few years, our company has tested a number of polished concrete floors using both the pendulum and the BOT-3000E digital tribometer.
+Over the past few years, our company has slip resistance tested a number of polished concrete floors using both the pendulum and the BOT-3000E digital tribometer.
 We tested 200–800 grit finishes as well as matte finish, and with different types of sealers.
 We have come to a number of conclusions based on this work.

 Wet PTV correlates fairly well with total mean peak-to-valley surface roughness (Rtm), measured using the Surtronic 10 digital profilometer.
 Wet DCOF did not correlate with Rtm.
 The Rtm of the samples tested was 4–10 microns (25 microns = 0.001 inch).
 Generally, floors with “low slip potential” have Rtm exceeding 20 microns, and floors below 10 microns have “high slip potential.”
 The surfaces we tested also felt very slippery wet qualitatively, as judged by using heavily treaded shoes and/or experienced, educated bare fingers.